Diet and Human Evolution: What Did We Evolve to Eat?

 - Australopithecus afarensis (“Lucy”, 3-4 million years ago)

 - Homo habilis (first toolmaker, 1.6-2.3 million years ago)

 - Homo erectus (first to leave Africa, 0.7-1.5 million years ago)

 - and Homo heidelbergensis (0.2-0.8 million years ago).

 Neanderthals are a side branch of our lineage.
 However, Neanderthals interbred with Homo sapiens outside Africa, as did the Denisovans, another human species known only from two fossil bones in Siberia.

-Modern Homo sapiens left Africa via the Arabian Peninsula around 70,000 years ago.
-They moved out along shores since flooded by rising seas, reaching Australia 50,000 years ago.
-Some moved inland to Europe by 40,000 years ago.
+Modern Homo sapiens probably left Africa via the Arabian Peninsula around 70,000 years ago.
+They moved out along shores since flooded by rising seas, reaching Australia by 50,000 years ago.
+Some moved inland to Europe 40,000 years ago.
 There they encountered the Neanderthals, over-running their territory and replacing them.
 Others colonized the Americas via the Bering land bridge around 15,000 years ago.
 The Pacific islands were settled last, some only in the past 1,000 years.

 What Did Our Earliest Ancestors Eat?

 The great apes are a good starting point to understand diet and human evolution.
 Chimps and bonobos eat mainly plant foods such as fruit and leaves.
 They occasionally take in animal food by collecting insects or hunting monkeys.
 They have large teeth to break up a fibrous diet and spend much of the day chewing.
 These apes also have a large gut in which microbes aid digestion.